 But, if you’re exceeding the natural amount and the number of hairs you shed increases over time, you might’ve come across a sign.

-You might see more and more hairs on your pillowcase when you wake up, in the drainage when you shower, on your comb when you fix or comb your hair, even on your hand when you slide it through your scalp.
+You might see more and more hairs on your pillowcase when you wake up, in the drainage when you shower, on your comb when you fix or comb your hair, and even on your hand when you slide it through your scalp.

 3- Receding Hair Line and Visible Balding

-The big majority of my patients come for an examination after seeing this sign.
+Most of my patients come for an examination after seeing this sign.